Skip to main content

 Deep Linking

 Deep linking enables seamless navigation to specific in-app content, enhancing user engagement by directing users to targeted screens within your React Native application.
-The AppTrove React Native SDK supports two types of deep linking: Normal Deep Linking (for users with the app installed) and Deferred Deep Linking (for users who install the app via a deep link).
+The Apptrove React Native SDK supports two types of deep linking: Normal Deep Linking (for users with the app installed) and Deferred Deep Linking (for users who install the app via a deep link).
 This section outlines the setup and implementation for both Android and iOS platforms.

 Prerequisites

-• AppTrove React Native SDK installed and initialized in your project
+• Apptrove React Native SDK installed and initialized in your project

 • React Native 0.60 or later